precondition/qmk_firmware/keyboards/kyria/keymaps/default/readme.md

 [insert pretty KLE visualization once the keymap is vetted]

 The default keymap contains 5 layers which allows it to include all keys found on a ISO layout TKL keyboard plus media keys.
-Hardware features of the Kyria such as OLEDs, rotary encoders and underlight are also supported.
+Hardware features of the Kyria such as OLEDs, rotary encoders and underglow are also supported.

 The five different layers are the following:
 1. Base layer (QWERTY, Colemak-DH or Dvorak)